Morris Dees: Firing from the SPLC and harassment allegations

-Target of violence
+Target of assassination

-Dees's legal actions against racial nationalist groups have made him a target of many of these organizations.
-He has received numerous death threats from some of these groups.
+Dees's legal actions against racial nationalist organizations have motivated many of them to target him for assassination.
+As a result, he has received numerous death threats from some of these groups.
 In 2007, Dees said that more than 30 people had been jailed in connection with plots to either kill him or blow up the center, although a Montgomery police spokesman said he was not aware that the SPLC had informed the police of threats.
-The Montgomery Advertiser reported that a letter on such a plot was sent by Hal Turner, a radio talk show host, paid FBI informant and white supremacist, on July 29, 2007, after the SPLC filed a lawsuit against the Imperial Klans of America (IKA) in Meade County, Kentucky.
+The Montgomery Advertiser reported that a letter which described such a plot was sent by Hal Turner, a radio talk show host, a paid FBI informant and a white supremacist, on July 29, 2007, after the SPLC filed a lawsuit against the Imperial Klans of America (IKA) in Meade County, Kentucky.
 During the IKA trial, a former member of the IKA said that the Klan head told him to kill Dees.
 Dees and William F. McMurry represented the plaintiff in the trial against the IKA in November 2008.

-Political activity
+Political career

-Dees started in politics by working in 1958 for Southern politician George Wallace, later governor of Alabama.
+In 1958, Dees started his political career by working for the Southern politician George Wallace, later the governor of Alabama.
 Indicating his change of direction, in 1972 he served as Senator George McGovern's national finance director, in 1976 as President Jimmy Carter's national finance director, and in 1980 as national finance chairman for Senator Ted Kennedy's Democratic primary presidential campaign against Carter.

 In 2004 Dees ran for the board of the Sierra Club as a protest candidate, qualifying by petition.